 Crazy light color on this, perhaps the lightest red wine I've ever had.
 Bordering on rose status!

 This is most likely going to be my summer banger for 2018.
 Light Ruby/pink hue with an oceans worth of watery rim.
 Not typical of traditional sangiovese, this was served chilled and is super fruity on the nose, evoking wild strawberries and fresh herbs and a slight balsamic note.
 The palate makes me dizzy with it's rush of acidity that quickly fades and is reminiscent of effervescence.
-This is light and fresh, fruity and fantastic. — 10 months ago
+This is light and fresh, fruity and fantastic. — a year ago

 2001 South Eastern Australia Shiraz.